Best life insurance with pre-existing medical conditions

 Do I need to declare a pre-existing medical condition?

-A word of warning.
-Non-disclosure (not mentioning relevant details on an application form) is responsible for the largest percentage of declined life insurance claims and so make sure that you mention everything you can, even if you think it isn't relevant.
+A word of warning, non-disclosure which is when you do not mention something that was relevant to the application, is responsible for the largest percentage of declined life insurance claims and so make sure that you mention everything you can, even if you think it isn't relevant.
 It can be difficult to remember exact dates and so mention it anyway, just in case.

-Will an insurance company write to my doctor?
+Will the life insurance company write to my doctor?

 The additional information you will need to provide on a life insurance application largely depends on the type of condition or illness you have.
 In most cases, you will be asked to complete a medical questionnaire over the phone and questions will usually include:

-• What is the name or type of condition that you have?
+• What is the name of the medical condition that you have?

 • When were you diagnosed?